geddski/wrapjs/README.md

 wrap.js depends on the [text plugin](http://requirejs.org/docs/api.html#text)

 ## Usage
-In your require.config (in *both* your app and your app.build.js), use the wrapJS object to specify which scripts you want to wrap.
+In your require.config use the wrapJS object to specify which scripts you want to wrap.
 Use the `deps` attribute to specify all the script's dependencies.
 Use the `attach` attribute to specify the global name of the library (think $, _, Backbone, etc) The following example wraps underscore and backbone: